jahanbani-taha/jahanbani-taha/README.md

 📚 Currently taking CS50xIran
 💻 Focused on building well-structured projects and documenting every step with precision.

+I'm a Computer Engineering student passionate about building clean, multilingual web applications and documenting every step with clarity.
+Currently learning through CS50xIran and working on personal projects that combine technical depth with minimal design.
+I believe in writing code that’s readable, scalable, and respectful of every language it serves.

 ## 🔧 Technologies I Use
 - Python, Flask, SQLAlchemy
 - HTML, CSS, JavaScript